AstroNvim/astrocommunity/lua/astrocommunity/editing-support/copilotchat-nvim/README.md

 **Repository:** https://github.com/CopilotC-Nvim/CopilotChat.nvim

-Note: This will to have Copilot setup, this uses the same auth as `:Copilot setup`
+Note: This will need to have Copilot setup, this uses the same auth as `zbirenbaum/copilot.lua` with `:Copilot setup`